kathryncrouch/misc/README.md

-  -h, --help          show this help message and exit --file1 FILE1       the first bed file (the ratio is first/second) --file2 FILE2       the second bed file (the ratio is first/second) --noNormalise       Normalise files for read depth --out OUT           output wiggle file name, defaults to STDOUT --format {bed,wig}  output format
+  -h, --help          show this help message and exit --file1 FILE1       the first bed file (the ratio is first/second) --file2 FILE2       the second bed file (the ratio is first/second) --noNormalise       do not normalise files for read depth --out OUT           output wiggle file name, defaults to STDOUT --format {bed,wig}  output format